Kruithne/spooder/README.md

 spooder
 ```

-`spooder` will launch your server either by executing the `run` command provided in the configuration, or by executing `bun run index.ts` by default.
+`spooder` will launch your server either by executing the `run` command provided in the configuration.
+If this is not defined, an error will be thrown.

 ```json
 {